anbox-cloud/discourse-docs/exp/security.md

-Anbox Cloud is secure by design, which means that its architecture, its components and all communication between components was designed to be fundamentally secure.
+Anbox Cloud is secure by design, which means that its architecture, its components and all communication between components are designed to be fundamentally secure.

-For containerisation, Anbox Cloud uses the well established and secure container hypervisor [LXD](https://ubuntu.com/lxd).
+For containerisation, Anbox Cloud uses the secure container hypervisor [LXD](https://ubuntu.com/lxd).
 To ensure security and isolation of each Android system, Anbox Cloud runs a single Android system per LXD container.

-The following sections give more insight into how security is ensured through different aspects of Anbox Cloud.
+This security guide gives more insight into how security is ensured through different aspects of Anbox Cloud.

 To report a security issue, contact the [Ubuntu security team](https://wiki.ubuntu.com/SecurityTeam/FAQ#Contact).